Cloudinary provides two methods for organizing and sharing your assets: folders and collections.

 - From the navigation menu , click Folders.
 This brings you to the Home (root) folder.
 This is useful if you are in another view, such as search results or collections.

-- Expand the Folders pane to view all sub-folders under the currently selected folder in a vertical list.
+- Expand the Folders pane to view all folders in an expandable folder tree view.

 - Expand the Folders drop-down, to view all sub-folders of the current folder as small grid icons.